HimanshuArora1234/CassandraCRUD/README.md

 ## Run

 First clone this app and start your cassandra server.
-Then run:
+Then run the following command on the root folder of your cloned cassandra app:

  `mvn exec:java`